Getting Started with Assistant

 - You may need to update your browser settings to enable microphone permissions for Harvey.
 In your web browser’s search engine, search “[your web browser’s name] how to enable microphone permissions” for step-by-step guidance, or ask your organization’s IT team about permitting access.

 - Click the stop icon when finished with your query.
+Harvey will transcribe your voice into text.

 - Once the text is transcribed, click Ask Harvey to run your query.